 To accurately compute the load factor, you will need to track how many

-items are in the ChainedMap
+items are in the ChainedMap.

 The third additional backend is to implement a map using a hash table

-with open addressing with linear probing in open.cpp
+with open addressing with linear probing in open.cpp.

-), along with a constructor, destructor, resize
+dump), along with a constructor, destructor, resize method, and

-an internal locate
+an internal locate method:

 size_t locate(const std::string &key);